French cruiser Infernet

 Infernet was the second and final member of the of protected cruisers built for the French Navy in the 1890s.
 The D'Estrées-class cruisers were ordered as part of a construction program directed at strengthening the fleet's cruiser force at a time the country was concerned with the growing naval threat of the Italian and German fleets.
 The new cruisers were intended to serve overseas in the French colonial empire.
-D'Estrées was armed with a main battery of two 138 mm guns, was protected by an armor deck that was 1.5 to 1.7 in thick, and was capable of steaming at a top speed of up to 20 to 20.5 kn.
+Infernet was armed with a main battery of two 138 mm guns, was protected by an armor deck that was 1.5 to 1.7 in thick, and was capable of steaming at a top speed of up to 20 to 20.5 kn.

 Infernet had a relatively short career.
 She was completed in 1900, after which she was assigned to the Northern Squadron.
 In 1901, she was sent to French Madagascar, and two years later, she was transferred to the East Indies, where she remained through 1905.
 After returning to France, she was sold for demolition in 1910, but was lost by stranding off Les Sables-d'Olonne when in tow to the scrapyard.